knogleknuser/__5.1_group_sportsclub/README.md

 11) Find the total sum of income for each team
 12) Find the average payment for each team

+Hint: It might be useful to create a view with lots of joins

 ### Add a RegistrationMapper

 13) Add a new class in the persistence package called "RegistrationMapper"